 - Essay: How will you demonstrate and hope to continue to demonstrate the dispositions of ethics, integrity, and fairness (stipulated by the ELCC and NCATE) as a future administrator?

 Send all required documents to the following address:

 St. Louis, MO 63119

-Completed application files will be reviewed by the Multidisciplinary Studies Department.
+Completed application files will be reviewed by the Language, Literacy and Leadership Department.